 •You must be free from any criminal convictions and generally an upstanding person.

 As well as the above you must be able to easily afford the membership subscriptions (these vary but usually in the region of £3 – 500 per year) as well as attending a minimum of around 5 Lodge meetings per year.
 The Lodge will also want to be assured that your Partner (if you have one) is happy for you to take on the committment

 ONLY Men Can Be Masons!

 Freemasonry as practised by the United Grand Lodge of England (UGLE) is a male only Fraternity.
-However, there are two other Grand Lodges which practise the same system but for women-only.
+However, there are two other Grand Lodges which practise the same system but for women-only (details on our links page).
 Although they are not strictly connected they do communicate on matters of mutual interest and you’ll find links to their websites on our Links page.

 Everything About Freemasonry is Secret!

-To join our particular Lodge we would prefer that you either live or work in London.
+To join our particular Lodge you must either live or work in London.